SeiyaGame/extract_video_frame/README.md

 - The `num_shows` argument is optional and defaults to 1.
 - The `num_frames` argument is optional and defaults to 1.
 - The `episode` argument is optional and defaults to None.
+- The `timecode` argument is optional and defaults to None.
+If not defined, a random frame is taken

 For example, to extract 1 image from a random episode of a TV show in the 'TV_shows' folder with the file type 'mkv', you would run the following command:
 ```